python/cpython/Doc/install/index.rst

 environment variables in config files on platforms that have such a notion but the Distutils additionally define a few extra variables that may not be in your environment, such as ``$PLAT``.
-(And of course, on systems that don't have environment variables, such as macOS 9, the configuration variables supplied by the Distutils are the only ones you can use.)
+(And of course, on systems that don't have environment variables, such as Mac OS 9, the configuration variables supplied by the Distutils are the only ones you can use.)
 See section :ref:`inst-config-files` for details.